. . . your guide to visiting the holy places

 Their route is called the Via Dolorosa (Way of Sorrows).
 This is also the name of the principal street they follow, a narrow marketplace abustle with traders and shoppers, most likely similar to the scene on the first Good Friday.

-Whether Jesus followed this route on his way to Calvary is uncertain.
-Today’s Via Dolorosa originated in pious tradition rather than on certain fact, but it is hallowed by the footsteps of the faithful over centuries.
+It is unlikely that Jesus followed this route on his way to Calvary.
+Today’s Via Dolorosa originated in pious tradition rather than in certain fact, but it is hallowed by the footsteps of the faithful over centuries.

 First Station: Franciscan friars begin the Friday observance in the courtyard of the Al-Omariyyeh College (Seetheholyland.net)

-The Friday procession is led by Franciscan friars, custodians of the Holy Places since the 13th century.
+The Friday procession is led by Franciscan friars, custodians of most of the holy places since the 13th century.

-It starts at 3pm — the time Jesus died — at an Islamic school, Al’Omariyyeh College, just inside St Stephen’s or Lions’ Gate.
+It starts at 4pm — 3pm in winter, from late October till late March — at an Islamic college, Umariyya School, just inside St Stephen’s or Lions’ Gate.
 Pilgrims wind their way westward to the Church of the Holy Sepulchre, where the last five Stations are located.

-Each procession is accompanied by Muslim escorts, in Ottoman uniforms of red fez, gold-embroidered waistcoat and baggy blue trousers, who signify their authority by banging silver-topped staves on the ground.
+Each procession is accompanied by escorts called kawas, in Ottoman uniforms of red fez, gold-embroidered waistcoat and baggy blue trousers, who signify their authority by banging silver-topped staves on the ground.

 Many other pilgrims, individually or in groups with guides, follow the same 500-metre route during the week.